-Finding a schedule that works for you and all of your responsibilities can be time-consuming.
-Even if you find a program that fits your lifestyle, interruptions can permanently ruin the pattern you’ve already adapted.
-Since life is unpredictable, it’s helpful to be as organized as possible.
+Finding a schedule that works for you and your responsibilities can be time-consuming.
+Even if you find a program that fits your lifestyle, interruptions can permanently ruin your already adapted pattern.
+However, since life is unpredictable, it’s helpful to be as organized as possible.
 The more you plan your life and prepare for the unexpected, the better you will be ready for schedule adjustments.

 2. Balanced Diet

 Affording quality food is a luxury most students go without.
 Luckily, there are still ways to have a healthy diet while on a budget.
-Meal prepping is a way to save time, save money, and enjoy nutritious dishes.
-At the start of each week, take a trip to your grocery store.
+Meal prepping is a way to save time and money and enjoy nutritious dishes.
+Take a trip to your grocery store at the start of each week.
 Get filling foods like bread, rice, and pasta to center meals around.
-Select your favorite veggies and sides to pair with the grains, and get a few energizing snacks as well.
+Select your favorite veggies and sides to pair with the grains, and get a few energizing snacks.

 Last, stock up on your favorite beverages, and you are all set.
-When you are home, you can select healthy recipes and make portioned meals to store in containers.
-By doing this, you’ll have balanced, nutritious meals to easily access each day of the week.
-You can prepare meals for as many days as you want, and make fresh meals when you have the time.
+You can select healthy recipes and make portioned meals to store in containers when you are home.
+You’ll have balanced, nutritious meals to easily access each day of the week.
+You can prepare meals for as many days as possible and make fresh meals when you have the time.

 3. Quality Social Life

 Try to spend time with friends or peers at least 1 to 2 days each week.
-“Even if it’s an hour spent talking on the phone or a quick breakfast before class, social interaction is essential to maintaining your wellbeing.
-Instead of studying an extra hour for a test you are already prepared for, hang out with your best friend, and have fun,” reveals Greg Velman, writer at Essay Help and Stateofwriting.
+“Even if it’s an hour spent talking on the phone or a quick breakfast before class, social interaction is essential to maintaining your well-being.
+So instead of studying an extra hour for a test you are already prepared for, hang out with your best friend and have fun,” reveals Greg Velman, writer at Essay Help and Stateofwriting.

 4. Find An Activity

-There are endless ways to get yourself out there and find an activity you love.
+There are endless ways to get out there and find an activity you love.
 Anything you get out and do is terrific for your physical health.
 Some significant activities are taking a cooking class, going on a nature trail, getting a gym membership, or volunteering at a soup kitchen.
-Try to find an activity based on something you are already interested in, or even something new to you but sounds exciting.
+Try to find an activity that sounds exciting based on something you are already interested in or even something new to you.
 You can meet new friends during your activity exploration, get the necessary physical movement, and take a break from schoolwork.

-The last word about five healthy habits students should build to maintain fitness and wellbeing
+The last word concerns five healthy habits students should build to maintain fitness and well-being.